micahfolsom/pybind_scikit_example/README.md

 other similar STL structures.
 In this example, I'm doing the simple/stupid approach of just copying the array data, so you can see how to return `numpy` arrays in general, without worrying about a pointer to a buffer.
 This will work fine for a lot of scenarios.
+Note that when using `pybind11::array_t<T>`, it's passing a smart pointer from C++ to python, so there's no copy of the underlying data between the two sides.

-If you really need to push the performance limits (you're passing many GB of data between C++/python), you'll want to read up on the `pybind11` [buffer protocol](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html) , which will allow you to pass the underlying pointer to `numpy`, use `copy=False` when you construct the array, and avoid the copy entirely.
+If you really need to push the performance limits (you're passing many GB of data between C++/python), you'll want to read up on the `pybind11` [buffer protocol](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html) , which will allow you to pass the underlying pointer to `numpy`, use `copy=False` (or the C++ equivalent in `pybind11`) when you construct the array, and avoid the copy entirely.